Nigeria: Edo 2020 - I Honestly Regret Supporting Obaseki in 2016 - Oshiomhole

-The former national chairman of the All Progressives Congress (APC), Adams Oshiomhole, says he regrets his mistake of supporting Godwin Obaseki for the Edo State governorship election in 2016.
+The former National Chairman of the All Progressives Congress (APC), Mr Adams Oshiomhole, says he regrets his mistake of supporting Mr Godwin Obaseki for governorship in 2016.

 "I have made my honest mistakes.
 Only God is perfect.
 I am now 68 years.
 I have come to apologise for the mistake of supporting Obaseki in 2016.